Mexico president-elect will continue to lean on military

-MEXICO CITY (AP) — Mexican President-elect Andres Manuel Lopez Obrador says he will continue to rely heavily on the military for internal security and appears to be dismissing aspirations of Mexico someday having effective civilian police forces.
+MEXICO CITY (AP) — President-elect Andres Manuel Lopez Obrador said Wednesday he will continue to rely heavily on the military for internal security and appeared to dismiss aspirations of Mexico someday having effective civilian police forces.

-Lopez Obrador says he will seek a constitutional change allowing creation of a 50,000-strong National Guard composed of members of the army, navy and federal police that would be operational within three years.
+In announcing his security plan for the next six years, Lopez Obrador said he would seek a constitutional change for the creation of a 50,000-strong National Guard initially composed of members of the army, navy and federal police that would be operational within three years.

-Mexico’s previous two administrations have relied heavily on the military to combat drug cartels, in some cases disbanding local police forces deemed deeply corrupt.
+Mexico’s previous two administrations have relied heavily on the military to combat drug cartels and perform policing duties, in some cases after local police forces deemed deeply corrupt were disbanded.

-But Lopez Obrador in announcing his security plan Wednesday also promises to redirect resources to addressing the social causes of Mexico’s violence.
-He says 80 percent of his plan will be aimed at those problems.
+Lopez Obrador noted there has been “decomposition” at all levels of civilian police.
+Alfonso Durazo, the pick as security minister for the new administration taking office Dec.
+1, said it would be disastrous to relieve the military of its public safety role.

 Most Read Nation & World Stories